illusion0001/orbisunjailed/custom-theme.md

 #### Customizing the speed of frames

 * A crucial step is figuring out the right speed of the frames, unfortunately this will most likely be needed as I noticed.
-* Open scene/background.raf/index.xml and look for lines that contain : <case wait="2">.
+* Open scene/background.raf/index.xml and look for lines that contain : < case wait = "2 "> .
 The default value is 2, tinker with the values until your frames are played correctly.
 Note!: You must change all of them!
 * At this point, if you had more frames converted in step 1, you can add the additional lines, following the same structure as the other ones.
 * Save the file.